 In Tampa, Florida child support obligations will terminate once the child reaches the age of majority or if the child has been declared emancipated by a court.
-Child support obligations will also terminate if a parent’s rights and responsibilities are terminated, such as if the child is adopted by someone else.
+In some cases, a child who has turned 18 continues to receive assistance if still in high school.
+Children with disabilities which prohibit them from being self-supporting may also receive child support past the age of 18.
+Support obligations will terminate if a parent’s rights and responsibilities are terminated, such as if the child is adopted by someone else.

 If you are in need of legal assistance for your particular situation, Hunter Law is here to help you.
+We can help assist you with making sure your financial affidavit is completed correctly.
+We can help with any modifications that may arise.
 Contact us to schedule a legal consultation with one of our child support lawyers in Tampa, Florida.